lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 The `render()` method result is usually rendered into shadow DOM, so the nodes are not direct children of the component.
 To find nodes in shadow DOM, you can use `this.shadowRoot.querySelector()` or `this.shadowRoot.querySelectorAll()`.
 Note, because LitElement renders into a customizable `renderRoot` property, it is typically better to use `this.renderRoot.querySelector()` to find nodes in element DOM.

-You can query the templated DOM after its initial render (for example, in `firstUpdated`), or use a getter pattern:
+You can query the component DOM after its initial render (for example, in `firstUpdated`), or use a getter pattern:

 ```js
 firstUpdated() {